katur/dotfiles/osx_setup.md

   for VPN access to NYU network
 - TextWrangler
 - SequelPro
-  - save connection info for Favorites
+  - Save connection info for various favorites
 - Various printer softwares (first time I hook up to printer)

 *These apps should start on system login, which can be set at